-- The Time display will flash after either:

-- a) Installing the battery or

-- b) Simultaneously pressing the (large flame) and (small flame) buttons.

-Press (large flame) button to set the hour.

-Press (small flame) button to set the minute.

-Press OFF or simply wait to return to manual mode.
+- The display will flash after either: - a.
+Installing the battery or - b.
+Simultaneously pressing the 🔌 (large flame) and 🌢 (small flame) - Press (large flame) to set the hour and the (small flame) to set the minute. - Press OFF to return to manual mode or simply wait and it will automatically return to the manual mode.